WICG/view-transitions/explainer.md

 ### As a single image

-The entire painting of the element is captured, including things which appear outside of its bounding box such as shadows and blurs, as a single CSS image.
+The painting of the element is captured, including things which appear outside of its bounding box such as shadows and blurs, as a single CSS image.

 https://user-images.githubusercontent.com/93594/141118353-d62d19a1-0964-4fa0-880f-bdde656ce899.mp4